Skip to content

 Heat Stroke Toolbox Talk

-Learn about heat stroke, what some sure signs are, and how to fight heat stroke before it causes problems.
+Learn about heat stroke, its key indicators, and how to fight heat stroke before it causes problems.

 Heat Stroke Safety Talk

-Working in a hot environment creates hazards in the workplace for employees.
-Heat stress is something that employees should be well aware of, as hot environments can create indirect safety hazards that typically employees wouldn’t think of.
-Employees can become fatigued, lose focus on their work tasks, or even lose consciousness from excess heat.
+A hot environment creates hazards in the workplace for employees.
+Heat stress is something that workers should stay aware of, as hot environments can create indirect safety hazards that employees typically wouldn’t consider.
+Employees can become fatigued, lose focus on their work, or even lose consciousness from excess heat.

-By following some tips, it can be helpful in preventing heat-related illnesses.
-While working in hot environments, it’s important to be aware of how your body is acclimating, and any severe changes should be noted immediately.
-Prevention is key when it comes to heat stroke.
+When working in hot environments, it’s important to be aware of how your body is acclimating.
+You should immediately make a note of any severe changes — prevention is key when it comes to heat stroke.
 Here are some things you can do to help reduce your risk of heat stroke:

 • Take plenty of breaks in a shaded or cool area.
 Allow your body to take a rest from the heat.